Amazon turns to Chinese firm on U.S. blacklist to meet thermal camera needs

 Dahua's thermal cameras have been used in hospitals, airports, train stations, government offices and factories during the pandemic.
 International Business Machines Corp placed an order for 100 units, and the automaker Chrysler placed an order for 10, one of the sources said.
 In addition to selling thermal technology, Dahua makes white-label security cameras resold under dozens of other brands such as Honeywell, according to research and reporting firm IPVM.

-More than one million people have been sent to camps in the Xinjiang region as part of China's campaign to root out terrorism, the United Nations has estimated.
+More than 1 million people have been sent to camps in the Xinjiang region as part of China's campaign to root out terrorism, the United Nations has estimated.

+"It’s troubling to learn that well-known American companies are continuing to turn a blind eye to companies that are fueling the Chinese Communist Party's brutal treatment of so many of their own people," said the top Republican on the House Foreign Affairs Committee, Michael McCaul, of the news.

 Dahua has said the U.S. decision lacked "any factual basis."
-Beijing has denied mistreatment of minorities in Xinjiang and urged the United States to remove the companies from the list.
+Beijing has urged the United States to remove the companies from the list.

 A provision of U.S. law, which is scheduled to take effect in August, will also bar the federal government from starting or renewing contracts with a company using "any equipment, system, or service" from firms including Dahua "as a substantial or essential component of any system."